4 Steps to Modeling and Roadmapping from SharePoint

 Now you’re ready to exploit the modeling and analytics capabilities available in ABACUS to generate landscapes, models and diagrams from your SharePoint data.
 Models can be heatmapped and you can run analysis according to your chosen KPIs (TCO, ROI, response times, reliability etc).

-Very quickly you can be “roadmapping”, weighing up alternative future state architectures, looking at the ripple effects of strategies and initiatives, and running some pretty impressive analytics (ABACUS runs out-of-the-box simulations using equational, structural, discrete-event and Monte-Carlo techniques).
-Read How to build an EA roadmap: 4 styles to consider for a more detailed guide, or view our Roadmapping Webinar.
+Very quickly you can be “roadmapping”, weighing up alternative future state architectures, looking at the ripple effects of strategies and initiatives, and running some pretty detailed analytics.

 Step 4 – Outputs and visualizations